Envisioning the future of Mockingbird Trail

 Mockingbird Trail has been underwritten by the BBX Capital Foundation

-Phase 2 of Mockingbird Trail is made possible by
+Phase 2 of Mockingbird Trail was made possible by

 BBX Capital Foundation